Marcus Ericsson: 2021: Breakout season

 Ericsson was confirmed for longer tenure with Chip Ganassi in October 2020, re-upping for at least another two seasons.
 2021 would be Ericsson's breakout year in IndyCar.
-Although he had middling performances compared to teammates Scott Dixon and Álex Palou before the 2021 Indianapolis 500 Ericsson would outscore both his teammates and the entire IndyCar field following the Indianapolis 500.
+Although he had middling performances compared to teammates Scott Dixon and Álex Palou before the 2021 Indianapolis 500, Ericsson would outscore both his teammates and the entire IndyCar field following the Indianapolis 500.
 Ericsson scored his first win in IndyCar and his first win in any category since 2013 in GP2 when he won the first race of the doubleheader in Detroit, a race in which Ericsson benefited from the misfortune of race leader Will Power after Power's car refused to restart during a formation lap following a red flag incident at the end of the race.
 Ericsson finished second to Josef Newgarden at Mid Ohio and picked up a second victory at the chaotic inaugural round at Nashville, putting him into contention of the series title.
 Although he would hold top-ten finishes throughout the rest of the season Ericsson would be mathematically eliminated from the championship after a sixth-place finish at Laguna Seca.
 Ericsson would end the season in sixth place in the driver's championship with 435 points.

 2022: Indianapolis 500 winner

 Ericsson continued to show pace in his third season with Chip Ganassi Racing.
 He recorded his first podium finish on an oval at the XPEL 375 at the Texas Motor Speedway with a third-place finish.
 Ericsson, sporting a helmet painted in honor of his countryman and Formula One legend, Ronnie Peterson, won the 2022 Indianapolis 500 under caution after holding off Pato O'Ward on a late restart.
 Ericsson became the second Swedish driver to win the Indianapolis 500, after Kenny Bräck in 1999.
 Ericsson's win in the 500 plus solid early season results vaulted him into the points lead of the IndyCar Series championship for the first time in his career.
 His title challenge continued with a six-race streak of successive top ten finishes, however a second place at Road America ended up being the final podium of his campaign.
-The Swede finished sixth in the drivers' standings, being beaten narrowly by teammate Palou.
+Ericsson finished sixth in the drivers' standings, being beaten narrowly by teammate Palou.